codice/puppet-ddf/README.md

 Once deployed, access is available via SSH to port 8101 on the remote node.
 User credentials are specified in the ${ddf_home}/etc/users.properties file.

-In order to download the DDF package from MACE you must add a 'wgetrc' file to the files/ subdirectory in the module and include the following:
+In order for Puppet client to download the DDF package from MACE you must add a 'wgetrc' file to the files/ subdirectory in the module and include the following:

 ```
 user=Your_MACE_username